 - Enhanced teaching and learning with access to digital technology

-In 2016 The Scottish Borders Council launched their digital transformation strategy to drastically improve their ICT services across the council.
-Since then, not only have they opened new schools but they have transformed their outdated network infrastructure and all secondary schools are now hi-tech hubs of learning with gigabit speed connections.
+In 2016 The Scottish Borders Council launched their digital transformation strategy to drastically improve its ICT services across the council.
+Since then, not only have they opened new schools but they have transformed their outdated network infrastructure and all secondary schools are now hi-tech hubs of learning with gigabit-speed connections.
 This rural area is now on par with its urban neighbours Edinburgh and Glasgow.

 The Scottish Borders Council and Glasgow City Council both announced last month the roll-out of free iPads to school children to help with lessons, embrace the digital age and help close the attainment gap.

 Connectivity underpins all of this.
 Without a fast, secure and reliable connection this would not be a reality.
 But it doesn’t quite end there.

 Bandwidth vs Speed

 Don’t make the mistake of thinking that just because you have increased the speed of your network that all your problems have been solved.

 The faster the internet connection the faster the transfer of data, right?
 Yes, if it’s only carrying out basic tasks such as browsing the web or sending an email with a small attachment.